USS Requin

 USS Requin (hull number SS/SSR/AGSS/IXSS-481) /ˈreɪkwɪn/, a Tench-class submarine, was the only ship of the United States Navy to be named after the requin, French for shark.
-Since 1990 it has been a museum ship at the Carnegie Science Center in Pittsburgh, Pennsylvania.
+Since 1990 she has been a museum ship at the Kamin Science Center in Pittsburgh, Pennsylvania.

 Construction and commissioning

 Requin′s keel was laid down on 24 August 1944 by the Portsmouth Navy Yard in Kittery, Maine.
 She was launched on 1 January 1945, sponsored by Mrs. Slade D. Cutter, and commissioned on 28 April 1945 with Commander Slade D. Cutter in command.

 Initially, Requin carried heavier armament than usual for a fleet submarine, perhaps because Commander Cutter was one of the most decorated submarine commanding officers going to sea.
 She had an additional 5 in/25-caliber deck gun, as well as two 24-tube 5 in rocket launchers, which were intended for use in bombarding Japan during Operation Downfall, the planned invasion of Kyūshū (Operation Olympic) and Honshū (Operation Coronet).